Be Unique to Get “Forever” Clients!

+Step 3.
+Share Your Story.
 What inspires your passion for your work?
-What influenced you to enter the health field.
+What influenced you to enter a health career?
 Your story can be a powerful catalyst to attract clients!

 When you make it personal about yourself in a way that others can identify with, and when you relate your story to the needs of your target audience, you have the magic formula for a client-attractive story!

-Part of my story as a massage therapist is that I first became intrigued with bodywork when a friend resolved my chronic ear infection with a hand reflexology treatment, and this initial interest quickly led to a lifelong career!
+Part of my story as a massage therapist is that I first became intrigued with bodywork when a friend unintentionally resolved my chronic ear infection with a neck massage, and this initial interest soon led to a lifelong career!

 You can see two examples of how I tell my story of The Prosperous Practice here: